Carl Rogers (1952) (Figure 1.2) says that:

 He lists six elements which are present in all communication acts.

-All communication takes place within a context that includes at least four sub-contexts:
+All communication takes place within a context that includes at least four sub-contexts:- Physical

 For example, the status/relationship among the senders and receivers, the roles and communication games that people play, cultural rules and the friendliness/unfriendliness or formality/informality of the